 - Obtaining your MN Driver's License

-The International Student Office is located in the Counseling Center of the RCTC / UCR campus, Office # SS134.
+The International Student Office is located in the Counseling Center of the RCTC / RCTC campus, Office # SS134.

 International Student Services

 The International Student Office is open year-round.
 Office hours are posted on the door of SS134.
 Additionally, the Director of Admissions for RCTC is available for assistance when the International Student Office is closed.
 RCTC is closed during several holidays throughout the year including the last week of each calendar year.
 The International Admissions Office telephone number is 1-507-280-5511.

 Appointments are not necessary to visit the International Student Office.